-Wheelchair-accessible restrooms with the facility is barrier-free. diaper-changing stations (adult changing table) can be found near the 1st floor Group Ticket Counter and the Information desk on the 4th floor \For mobility-impaired parking, use the TOKYO SKYTREE TOWN® parking area.
+Wheelchair-accessible restrooms with diaper-changing stations (adult changing table) can be found near the Group ticket counter on the first floor and ticket counter on the fourth floor For mobility-impaired parking, use the TOKYO SKYTREE TOWN parking area.

-TOKYO - SKYTREE © TEL TOKYO SKYTREE® Call Center: 0570-55-0634 (11:00 ¥ Same-day adult tickets for the TENBO DECK: ¥2,100 (holidays: ¥2,300); fixed date/time adult tickets (advance purchase possible): ¥1,800 (holidays: ¥2,000).
-Same-day adult tickets for the TENBO GALLERIA: ¥1,000 (holidays: ¥1,100).
+TEL TOKYO SKYTREE® Call Center: 0570-55-0634 (11:00 - 19:00) ¥ Same-day adult tickets for the TENBO DECK: ¥2.100 (holidays: ¥2.300): fixed date/ticket sold in advance: ¥1,800 (holidays: ¥2,000).
 Combo tickets for the TENBO DECK and TENBO GALLERIA are available.
 Discounts are available for visitors with impairments.
 Inquire for details.
-9:00 - 21:00 (admission to TEMBO DECK until 20:00) None TOKYO Solamachi® About There is a large shopping complex at the base of TOKYO SKYTREE®.
+2 10:00 - 21:00 (admission to TEMBO DECK until 20:00) X None TOKYO Solamachi®

+There is a large shopping complex at the base of TOKYO SKYTREE $^{\circledR}$.
 It contains over 300 establishments including restaurants, fashion boutiques, and shops selling miscellaneous goods.